CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

     enabled: true
     groups:
       - name: admin
-        # If admin is disabled, all authenticated users will be able to make configuration changes to the kubecost frontend
+        # If admin is disabled, all authenticated users will be able to make configuration changes to the nOps frontend
         enabled: true
         # SET THIS EXACT VALUE FOR ENTRA ID.
 This is the string Entra ID uses in its OIDC tokens.
         claimName: "roles"